DilrajS/ClipText/README.md

 - Extract text from the taken screenshot using Tesseract.
 - Immediately copy the extracted text to your clipboard.

+## Coming Soon Features:

+- **Selective Text Capture**: Introducing the ability to crop your screen and extract text exclusively from the area of interest.
+- **Refined User Interface**: Experience a cleaner and more intuitive user interaction.
+- **Standalone Installer**: Hassle-free installation with our dedicated executable installer for an even smoother user experience.

 ## Prerequisites

 - [Tesseract](https://github.com/tesseract-ocr/tesseract)